gnnbarbosa/iot-mesh/README.md

 6. Adds NAT and forwarding rules between `bat0` and `eth0`.
 7. Enables BATMAN gateway client mode.

-All nodes must use compatible wireless hardware, the same mesh parameters, and a network environment where this channel/frequency is valid.
-This project is tested and compatible with the following hardwares:

-- Raspberry Pi 3
-- Raspberry Pi 4
-- Raspberry Pi 5
+**Note**: This script runs when the operating system boots up.
+It does not need to be run manually.

 ### 3. Mesh IP Assignment

-The `iot-mesh-set-ip.service` unit runs `app/set_ip.sh`.

-This script reads the numeric suffix from the system hostname and uses it as the last octet of the mesh IP address.
+The `iot-mesh-set-ip` service reads the numeric suffix from the system hostname and uses it as the last octet of the mesh IP address.
 The assigned address allows nodes to communicate with each other at Layer 3 over the `bat0` mesh interface:

 ```text
 hostname: iot-mesh-07
 mesh IP: 10.99.100.7/24
 ```
+s
+**Note**: This script runs when the operating system boots up.
+It does not need to be run manually.
 **Note**: Hostnames must end with a number between the intended node range.
 If the hostname does not end with a number, IP assignment fails.
 This simple addressing model is intended for small testbeds where node identifiers are coordinated manually and duplicate IP addresses are avoided by design.

 ### 4. Gateway Selection

-The `iot-mesh-set-gw.service` unit runs `app/set_gw.sh`.

-This script continuously monitors BATMAN gateway data and updates the default route through `bat0`.
+The `iot-mesh-set-gw` service continuously monitors BATMAN gateway data and updates the default route through `bat0`.
 It reads gateway quality from `batctl gwl`, maps gateway MAC addresses to reachable IP addresses using BATMAN and neighbor data, then selects the best candidate.

 Gateway switching is controlled by a few safeguards: